section-engineering-education/engineering-education/how-to-validate-emails-in-flutter/index.md

 - Create a simple app to show email validator.
 - Understand the implementation of email validator.

 ### What is Email Validator?
 Email validator is a  Flutter package that checks whether an email is valid or invalid.
 It is not based on regular expression but checks if the email entered is linked to a reliable domain.
-Domains that exist are Gmail, Yahoo, or Outlook among others.
+Domains that exist are Gmail, Yahoo, or Outlook, among others.

 ### How does it works?
 Email validator runs a check on the emails through a process called `swift process`.
 This process detects typographical errors or deliberate mistakes.
-It helps to organize and clean all email addresses in the flutter application.
+Furthermore, it helps to organize and clean all email addresses in the flutter application.

 Thus protecting the email sender score maximizing the efficiency of the flutter application.
 The key concepts from the use of this package are validity, risk, the invalidity of any email address.

 ### Importance of Email validator
 - Improving the deliverability of messages to emails by eliminating all invalid emails.